Frequently asked questions

 Is Sirovilla Retirement Village a charity?

-Yes, Sirovilla Incorporated is a charity also refered to as a “not-for-profit” or “profit-for-purpose” organisation.
+Yes, Sirovilla Incorporated is a charity also referred to as a “not-for-profit” or “profit-for-purpose” organisation.
 Sirovilla is registered with the Australian Charities and Not-for-profits Commission (ACNC).
 Sirovilla Incorporated is a registered Public Benevolent Institution with charity tax concession status and is endorsed as a Deductible Gift Recipient (DGR) under the Income Tax Assessment Act 1997.

-Does Sirovilla provide emergency accomodation?
+Does Sirovilla provide emergency accommodation?

 Sirovilla does not offer urgent or crisis housing.
-We appreciate that many people are in need, offers are made based on the next person on the list for that village.
+We appreciate that many people are in need, and offers are made based on the next person on the list for that village.

 What are the levels of care at Sirovilla?